Praunus flexuosus: Distribution and ecology

 Praunus flexuosus lives along the coast of the north Atlantic Ocean between 40° north and 71° north, and in the Baltic Sea.
 There is only one doubtful record from further south than Roscoff.
 It is "the only documented non-native marine zooplankton species established on the East Coast [of North America]".
 It was first discovered in North America in 1960, on the north side of Cape Cod, and has since colonised as far north as Nova Scotia.
 This colonisation may have occurred after P. flexuosus was transported as a fouling animal on ships' hulls during the Second World War.
 It was only discovered around the coast of Iceland in 1970, but has since proved to be common along Iceland's south-west coast.
 This introduction may also have been facilitated by wartime convoys (see Battle of the Atlantic).

-P. flexuosus can tolerate salinities of 2‰–33‰.
+Praunus flexuosus can tolerate salinities of 2‰–33‰.
 It is often found on algae, and is most closely associated with the seaweed Fucus vesiculosus.
 It lives in shallow water, and is often found around artificial constructions, such as docks.
 It is an omnivore, feeding on debris and preying on small crustaceans, especially harpacticoid copepods, but consumes a greater proportion of macrozooplankton than other common littoral mysids, such as Neomysis integer and Praunus inermis.
 P. fleuosus is less gregarious than species such as N. integer.
 When it detects a predator nearby, using a combination of visual and chemical cues, P. flexuosus hides among vegetation.